 Open source is used far more heavily by technical rather than commercial users .
 Large communities of interest and support have emerges and matured to deliver networked resources such as Sourceforge.
 Open Source is now a suitable host for the development, delivery and extension of new generations of transport planning systems.
 No change in hardware is needed, and multitasking, multiprocessing and multithreading is all available in a mature format if and when it is needed.

-Two of the largest projects in open source are the Mozilla initiative of Time-Warner, which is now delivering Netscape 6x.
-Mozilla is the Open Source version of the Netscape browser, components of which are used in everything from embedded browsers for use on GPS/PDA The Apple Darwin operating system, which is the core of the new OS X operating system for all Apple computers, is another large scale and extremely widely used open source project, although it initially had problems with the customized form of license that Apple initiated for it, this has now largely been addressed and adjusted.
+Two of the largest projects in open source are :

+- The Mozilla Web browser: an Open Source version of the Netscape browser, components of which are used in everything from embedded browers for use on GPS and PDA systems . - The Apple Darwin operating system, which is the core of the new OS X operating system for all Apple computers

+Darwin is another large scale and extremely widely used Open Source project.
+However, Darwin initially had problems with the customized form of license that Apple initiated for it, but this has now largely been addressed and adjusted.
 The mechanisms that deliver robustness and transparency, and allow standards to be maintained are common to all Open Source software issues under any form of course licencing.

 The key problem for all parties is the exact form of the various different licences used to release Open Source software.
-There are two streams of special interest here: GPL originating from the Free Software Foundation and the BSD/X11 license from Berkeley (10).
+There are two streams of special interest here: GPL originating from the Free Software Foundation and the BSD/X11 license from Berkelev (11).

 The GPL is certainly suitable for university and government use, but can severely constrain commercial parties from close involvement.
-A BSD/X11 licence does not cause problems, and allows commercial and other parties to comfortably coexist.
+A BSD/X11 licence does not cause these types of problems, and allows commercial and other parties to comfortably coexist.

 This license issue is central to any move to build a network of services and systems for transport planning.
 There are many well developed and respected systems in commercial use that could be even more effective in such an environment, as long as their intellectual property was secured and revenue streams permitted.
-One example might be the rapidly developing commercial DELTA time staged land use transport modeling system from David Simmonds PLC in the UK, which is currently designed to hand over to any commercial or other assignment package at each time period and then resume.
+One example of a commercial system that can readily coexist with Open Source is the DELTA time staged land use transport modeling system from the UK.
+DELTA is currently designed to hand over to any commercial or other assignment package at each time period and then resume.
 No formal linkage is needed with the assignment package, which could be licensed using GPL, a commercial licence or any other variant without any impact on either - as long as the input and output items and formats were known.

-In this particular case there is no problem with the GPL, as there is no need to access the source code of the assignment package, and only the data formats for interchange are required.... but if an open source assignment package were to be used and integrated tightly into the DELTA package, the form of license used would then have a major impact.
+In this case there is no problem with the GPL, as there is no need to access the source code of the assignment package, and only the data formats for interchange are required.... but if an open source assignment package were to be used and integrated tightly into the DELTA package, the form of license used would then have a major impact.

-Apple's Darwin is committed to be converged to OpenBSD.
-Mozilla, the open source project that is the foundation for current versions of Netscape also has its own formal processes.
-These comprise two of the most appropriate tried and these models for open source-based projects.
+OpenBSD, the secure Berkeley Unix derivative operating system in the Open Source domain, and Mozilla, the Open Source project that is the foundation for current versions of Netscape, have their own formal processes.
+These comprise two of the most appropriate tried and tested models for Open Source projects.